 Choosing the RAV4 Hybrid brings both added power and higher fuel efficiency – a sweet deal.
 Hybrid grades come equipped with an Electronic On-Demand All-Wheel-Drive System with intelligence (AWD-i) as standard.
 A second, independent electric motor drives the rear wheels when needed to help maintain optimal traction.

-Toyota Hybrid Synergy Drive sets the benchmark for seamless hybrid performance, high efficiency, and exemplary dependability.
-Drivers love the way it works, because they cannot feel it working, and that’s the point.
+Most noteworthy, the Toyota Hybrid Synergy Drive sets the benchmark for seamless hybrid performance, efficiency, and exemplary dependability.
+Drivers love the way it works.
+It’s due to and because they cannot feel the vehicle working.
+According to Toyota “and that’s the point”.
 The 2018 RAV4 Hybrid combines output from a 2.5-liter Atkinson-cycle four-cylinder engine and a small high-torque electric motor through its unique transaxle.
-RAV4 Hybrid delivers powerful performance from a combined 194 system horsepower.
+RAV4 Hybrid delivers powerful performance from a joint 194 system horsepower.
 The versatile Hybrid is the quickest in the RAV4 line, with zero to 60 mph in 8.1 seconds.

 As US News and World Report added:

 In the very competitive compact SUV class, the RAV4 Hybrid is a good SUV.
 It has spacious, supportive seats and fuel efficiency that you’d expect from a hybrid.
 It isn’t an athletic SUV, but the RAV4 Hybrid has composed road manners and standard all-wheel drive (a rarity in the class).
 Additionally, it has tons of driver assistance features and plenty of cargo room.
-However, its safety scores are lower than many competitors, and its cabin could use an update.
+However, its safety scores are lower than many competitors.
+As well and just as important its cabin could use an update.

 The car came with Entune Premium JBL Audio with Integrated Navigation and that App Suite.

-The standard Entune Premium JBL Audio was sweet.
-It was with Integrated Navigation and App Suite system brings music to life with 576 watts (maximum) pumped through 11 JBL GreenEdge Technology speakers in seven locations, including a subwoofer.
+Most noteworthy, that standard Entune Premium JBL Audio was sweet.
+In addition, it came with Integrated Navigation and App Suite system.
+Finally, this brings music to life with 576 watts (largest).
+So boom gets pumped through 11 JBL GreenEdge Technology speakers.
+Most important, Can you say seven locations, including a subwoofer.

 Musically Inclined with Entune

-Entune Premium JBL Audio with Integrated Navigation and App Suite is available on SE and Limited grades; it’s standard with the Platinum grade.
+Furthermore, this vehicle come with Entune Premium JBL Audio with Integrated Navigation and App Suite on SE and Limited grades; it’s standard with the Platinum grade.

 More Impressive Safety Technology